This notice is effective as of 27 January 2016

 Crucial to the integrity of clinical research is the accuracy of data relating to study subjects, particularly where attached to bio-medical samples.
 Consistent with regulatory requirements, PPD employs a professional quality assurance organization to ensure accuracy of clinical information.
 In general, our privacy notices provide individuals easy means of validating, correcting errors and updating information.
 PPD retains personal information according to purpose and regulatory requirement, as directed by our corporate retention schedules.

-In jurisdictions with data privacy laws, and where Safe Harbor Framework commitments require, PPD ensures that individuals can exercise all relevant informational rights with respect to their personal information processed by the company, including but not limited to the right of access and correction, to prevent direct marketing, block processing and erase data.
+In jurisdictions with data privacy laws, and where contractual commitments require, PPD ensures that individuals can exercise all relevant informational rights with respect to their personal information processed by the company, including but not limited to the right of access and correction, to prevent direct marketing, block processing and erase data.
 In all other respects, where no overriding interest prevails, PPD will endeavor to allow the following informational rights under this Policy as a matter of good practice:

 - to allow access to copies of personal information within a reasonable timeframe;